 Vodafone NBN 100 Plans Compared

 At this top NBN speed tier, 100Mbps download speeds aren’t guaranteed, but high prices pretty much are.
 Expect to pay around $90 per month in most cases, though some providers are cheaper.
 Vodafone falls a bit behind the mark here with its $100+ NBN plan, and is nearly double the price of the cheapest provider here – MyRepublic.
 MyRepublic offers the cheapest unlimited Tier 4 plan at the moment, but is on a 12 month contract and you may have to keep an eye out for contention ratios if you want tip-top speeds!
 Also keep an eye out for providers like SpinTel as well as AusBBS.

 Is a Vodafone NBN plan worth the money?

 Vodafone is the last of the ‘Big 3’ telcos to come to the NBN plan world, with Telstra and Optus offering plans for quite a while.
-As far as price goes, Vodafone exists somewhere in the middle between these two providers, with Telstra’s plans generally dearer, and Optus plans generally cheaper.
+As far as price goes, Vodafone exists somewhere in the middle between these two providers, with Telstra’s plans generally dearer, and Optus plans generally on-par.
 The fact that Vodafone offers unlimited data across all of its plans is notable, as is the choice of either a 24 month or rolling contract.
-But perhaps Vodafone’s biggest selling point is the extra mobile data you get with your phone plan when you also get Vodafone internet.

 However, can you find a cheaper price elsewhere?
 The answer is probably yes.
 For Vodafone to keep up, it will have to be prepared to evolve in this fast-paced NBN landscape.
-Offering data bonuses to postpaid mobile customers is a good start and may entice a few customers over, but at the end of the day, there are other providers that may offer more for less.
+Offering 4G backup and other perks is a good start and may entice a few customers over, but at the end of the day, there are other providers that may offer more for less.